 Wikipedia states that an heirloom plant is “an old cultivar of a plant used for food that is grown and maintained by gardeners or farmers, particularly in isolated or ethnic minority communities of the Western world.”

 That pretty much fits the bill, but it’s hard to find a firm definition of exactly how old an “old cultivar” has to be to qualify as an heirloom apple.

-Without going too deep into the issue, we can probably agree that it refers to apples which can be traced back at least 50 to 100 years.
+Without going too deep into the issue, we can probably agree that it refers to apples that can be traced back at least 50 to 100 years.

-So, without further ado, here’s a list of some of the varieties we plan to have in the heritage orchard.
-This is not an exhaustive list, we already have new varieties coming on in the tree nursery, so we don’t really know how many we’ll end up with.
+So, without further ado, here’s a list of some of the varieties in the heritage orchard.
+This is not an exhaustive list, as new varieties are being planted each year.

 The apple list

 |Beauty of Bath|

 |Blenheim Orange Ex-Normandy = Woodstock Pippin|

 |Court Pendu Plat|